 These qualities were evident on a grand scale in the conquests of Alexander the Great.

-After uniting the Greek city-states under his leadership, Alexander, king of Macedon, invaded Persian-held Asia Minor in 334 BC.
+After uniting the Greek city-states under his leadership, Alexander, king of Macedon, invaded Persian-held Asia Minor in 334 BCE.
 Over the next ten years he completely conquered the huge Persian empire, and even invaded India.

-After Alexander’s untimely death in 323 BC, his empire immediately began to fall apart as his generals fought each other for supremacy.
-By 300 BC, the empire had broken into three main pieces, each under a family of one of Alexander’s generals: Macedonia in Greece and the Balkans, under the Antigonids; a vast territory stretching from Asia Minor to India, under the Seleucids; and Egypt, under the Ptolemies.
+After Alexander’s untimely death in 323 BCE, his empire immediately began to fall apart as his generals fought each other for supremacy.
+By 300 BCE, the empire had broken into three main pieces, each under a family of one of Alexander’s generals: Macedonia in Greece and the Balkans, under the Antigonids; a vast territory stretching from Asia Minor to India, under the Seleucids; and Egypt, under the Ptolemies.
 Other ruling families controlled smaller territories.

 The Hellenistic Age

 Despite the short time in which Alexander the Great’s conquests occurred, and the swiftness with which they were divided up amongst his successors, they transformed the Middle East for centuries to come.
 They imposed a new and alien culture on the region, the first time in history this had been done on such an extensive scale.
 This culture was basically Greek, as Alexander and his successors founded numerous Greek-style cities, right across the Middle East as far as Afghanistan and India.
-These cities were populated by Greeks and Macedonian settlers, and became centres for the spread of Greek civilization.
+These cities were populated by Greeks and Macedonian settlers, and became centers for the spread of Greek civilization.
 Greek cultural influences were felt far beyond the political frontiers of Hellenism: the statue of a southern Arabian king is depicted in Greek clothes, and Greek styles had a profound influence on Indian art and architecture.

 Statue of Alexander in Istanbul museum

 Modern scholars distinguish this phase of Greek civilization from the earlier, Classical age, by labelling it the Hellenistic period.
-Advances in the arts and sciences, begun by the Greeks centuries earlier, continued apace, but it was also a period when Greek culture experienced some degree of hybridisation with local traditions in the Middle East.
+Advances in the arts and sciences, begun by the Greeks centuries earlier, continued apace, but it was also a period when Greek culture experienced some degree of hybridization with local traditions in the Middle East.
 The styles of art and thought of the ancient Egyptians and Babylonians exercised a significant influence on the Greeks, while at the same time non-Greek peoples, if not completely absorbed into Hellenistic culture, were profoundly influenced by it.
 For example, the Jews, who by this time were to be found in all the major cities of the Middle East as well as in their Judaean homeland, translated their scriptures into Greek at this time, and Greek ideas became embedded in the Jewish faith.

 Political division, cultural unity

 In the east, the Parthians, a people closely related to the Persians, rapidly conquered a large empire, seizing Iran and Iraq from the Seleucid kings.
 In the west, the rising power of Rome gradually expanded into Greece and the Balkans, and then into Asia Minor, Syria, Palestine and finally Egypt.
 Having swallowed up all the Hellenistic kingdoms of the eastern Mediterranean, Roman power faced the Parthians directly.
-An attempt by the Romans to conquer onwards into Parthia met with disaster at the battle of Carrhae, in 54 BC.
+An attempt by the Romans to conquer onwards into Parthia met with disaster at the Battle of Carrhae, in 54 BCE.

 The resulting division of the Middle East between the Roman and Parthian empires set the pattern for the political map of the region which was to persist until the coming of Islam, more than six hundred years later.

-The Hellenistic civilization, centred on the numerous cities founded by Alexander the Great and his successors which dotted the Middle East, survived in both portions of the Middle East.
+The Hellenistic civilization, centered on the numerous cities founded by Alexander the Great and his successors which dotted the Middle East, survived in both portions of the Middle East.
 The Hellenistic cities of Iran and Iraq continued to flourish under their new Parthian masters, and the Romans, being the inheritors of centuries of Greek influence in their Italian homeland, actively fostered Hellenistic culture.